vinnymac/vinnymac.github.io/source/_posts/2014-04-14-client-side-exif.markdown

 ### Overview
 Images with exif data are often not that easy to handle.
 I have used many of the options available to one when trying to get Exif in JavaScript.
 This is a review of several of the options I see as viable, as well as what to do with the exif data once you've retrieved it.

-For testing purposes throughout this review, in case you don't have an image with exif intact, download this one for testing.
+For testing purposes throughout this review I recommend using images with exif data intact.
+Dave Perret has a pack of them [over on github](https://github.com/recurser/exif-orientation-examples).

 ### Image Orientation in Firefox
 http://sethfowler.org/blog/2013/09/13/new-in-firefox-26-css-image-orientation